tumashu/posframe/README.md

 Note: this command will delete all posframe buffers, suggest not run this command if you are sharing a buffer between posframe and other packages.

+<a id="orgf81a00a"></a>

+### Customizing pointer control

+By default, posframe moves the pointer to point (0,0) in the frame, as a way to address an issue with mouse focus.
+To disable this feature, add this to your init.el:

+    (setq posframe-mouse-banish nil)